mccright/rand-notes/Climate-Resources.md

 * Science Daily on Climate Change [https://www.sciencedaily.com/news/earth_climate/climate/](https://www.sciencedaily.com/news/earth_climate/climate/)
 * Union of Concerned Scientists on Climate Change [https://www.ucsusa.org/climate/science](https://www.ucsusa.org/climate/science) and [https://www.ucsusa.org/climate](https://www.ucsusa.org/climate)
-* The latest reporting from the Intergovernmental Panel on Climate Change (IPCC) will dribble out throughout 2022 [https://www.ipcc.ch/ar6-syr/](https://www.ipcc.ch/ar6-syr/)  Since the IPCC was created in 1988, there have been 5 Synthesis Reports, see links to that historical reporting on this page as well.

 -------------
 Student Essays on Climate Change